 But the demand for help is increasing!
 These survivors deserve to live a life free from violence, and in a place that offers professional support and the therapeutic environment needed to heal.

 According to the Oklahoma Domestic Violence Fatality Review Board 2017 Report- District 20 (Carter, Johnston, Love, Marshall and Murray counties) ranks 6th in the state of domestic violence homicide victims.
 The Family Shelter is a safe haven for those fleeing violence.

-Carrie Pfrehm, Vice Chair
+Carrie Pfrehm, Chair

-Scott Callender, Treasurer
+Scott Callender, Vice Chair

 Kathy Manning, Executive Director